Integration After Breathwork: Honoring the Inner Journey

 1. Be Gentle with Yourself

-Breathwork can leave you feeling raw, open, or deeply peaceful—and sometimes all at once.
+Breathwork can leave you feeling raw, open, or deeply peaceful, or often times all at once.
 Give yourself permission to:

-• Feel vulnerable or emotionally sensitive without needing to “fix” it.
+• Feel vulnerable or emotionally sensitive without needing to “fix” or change it.

 • Slow down and allow space for your nervous system to settle.